Application Information & FAQ

 ETS keeps GRE scores for 5 years.
 TOEFL and Duolingo scores are valid for 2 years.
 If ETS or Duolingo no longer has your scores, you will need to retake the test(s).

 I used the wrong codes.
 What should I do?

 It is your responsibility to submit the score reports with the correct codes.
 Please have them sent again with the correct codes as stated above.

 A successful applicant will normally have a total iBT score of at least 100 and must have a minimum speaking score of 23.

-Am I required to submit a TOEFL score?
+Am I required to submit a TOEFL or Duolingo score?

-If your native language is not English, then you MUST submit a TOEFL.
-If you are currently working on or have received a bachelors and/or a masters degree in the US and your native language is not English, the TOEFL is still required.
+If your native language is not English, then you are required to submit an official report from the TOEFL or Duolingo (160 point exam).
+If you are currently working on or have received a bachelors and/or a masters degree in the US and your native language is not English, the English proficiency requirement will be waived.

 Do you accept the IELTS?